Resting heart rate (RHR) can be a robust measure for fitness and general health. Here's why you measure it and how you can decrease it.

 And the lower, the better, as a low RHR correlates to a reduced risk for heart attack, greater energy levels, more metabolic effectiveness, and athletic stamina.

 - Regular exercise.
-At least 1 hour of continuous aerobic exercise (such as brisk walking, cycling, or jogging) three times a week will assist to keep a reduced RHR.
+At least 1 hour of continuous aerobic exercise (such as brisk walking, cycling, or jogging) three times a week will help keep a reduced RHR.
 It is important that, whatever the exercise, the heart rate increases for an extended period of time.

 - Hydration.
 Staying hydrated helps with blood viscosity and makes it easier for the blood to flow through the body, exerting less stress on the heart.